 After practicing for a few days, your dog should be able to stand with the door wide open.

-Teach your dog to wait for his or her food bowl:
+Teach your dog to wait for their food bowl

 After a few days of practicing waiting at the door, your pet will be ready for training to wait for their food.